JasonBock/Rocks/docs/notes/289 - Move Diagnostics To Analyzers.md

 Tests to update/rewrite
 * Add tests for the descriptors
-* Use MockModelTests (older) to see what the tests should be for the analyzer.
+* DONE - Use MockModelTests (older) to see what the tests should be for the analyzer.
-* Look at the (older) versions of these tests to rewriter
+* DONE - Look at the (older) versions of these tests to rewriter
-    * RockAttributeGeneratorTests
+    * DONE - RockAttributeGeneratorTests
-        * CreateWhenAnExactMatchWithANonVirtualMemberExistsAsync
+        * DONE - CreateWhenAnExactMatchWithANonVirtualMemberExistsAsync
-        * CreateWhenTargetTypeIsInvalidAsync
+        * DONE - CreateWhenTargetTypeIsInvalidAsync
-        * MakeWhenTargetTypeIsInvalidAsync
+        * DONE - MakeWhenTargetTypeIsInvalidAsync
-    * ConstructorGeneratorTests
+    * DONE - ConstructorGeneratorTests
-        * GenerateWhenNoAccessibleConstructorsExistAsync
+        * DONE - GenerateWhenNoAccessibleConstructorsExistAsync
-        * GenerateWhenOnlyConstructorsIsObsoleteAsync
+        * DONE - GenerateWhenOnlyConstructorsIsObsoleteAsync
-        * GenerateWhenTypeArgumentsCreateDuplicateConstructorsAsync
+        * DONE - GenerateWhenTypeArgumentsCreateDuplicateConstructorsAsync
-    * NonPublicMembersGeneratorTests
+    * DONE - NonPublicMembersGeneratorTests
-        * CreateWithInaccesibleTypesUsedOnConstraintsAsync
+        * DONE - CreateWithInaccesibleTypesUsedOnConstraintsAsync
-        * CreateWithInternalAbstractMemberInDifferentAssemblyAsync
+        * DONE - CreateWithInternalAbstractMemberInDifferentAssemblyAsync
-        * CreateWithInternalAbstractMemberInDifferentAssemblyWithUnreferenceableNameAsync
+        * DONE - CreateWithInternalAbstractMemberInDifferentAssemblyWithUnreferenceableNameAsync
-    * ObsoleteGeneratorTests
+    * DONE - ObsoleteGeneratorTests
-        * CreateWhenGenericContainsObsoleteTypeAsync
+        * DONE - CreateWhenGenericContainsObsoleteTypeAsync
-        * GenerateWhenAMethodAndItsPartsAreObsoleteAsync
+        * DONE - GenerateWhenAMethodAndItsPartsAreObsoleteAsync
-        * GenerateWhenAPropertyAndItsTypeAreObsoleteAsync
+        * DONE - GenerateWhenAPropertyAndItsTypeAreObsoleteAsync
-        * GenerateWhenATargetTypeIsObsoleteAsync
+        * DONE - GenerateWhenATargetTypeIsObsoleteAsync

 `new[] { diagnostic }` can be changed to `[diagnostic]`

+There is a point to be made that if there's a compiler error, like `RockCreate<ThisIsAnEnum>`, which, given the constraint on `T`, you can't provide an enum.
+But...I may end up doing `RockCreate(typeof(SomeType))` to support open generics, so in that case, there's no way to put a constraint the parameter.

 There are a number of issues showing up now that I fixed code gen. Yay.

+* For the event extensions, if the handler type has any generics, the generated event extension method needs to declare them, along with (probably) any constraints that exist.
+    * `Blazored.LocalStorage.ILocalStorageService`
+    * `Castle.Components.DictionaryAdapter.Xml.IXmlIterator`
+    * `Castle.Components.DictionaryAdapter.IDictionaryAdapter`
+    * and many others
+* In the member expectations handlers (for methods and indexers), a parameter can be named `handler`, which will collide with our `handler` variable.
+Need to use `VariableNamingContext` here.
+    * `AngleSharp.Dom.IWindowTimers`
+* Odd, in some cases, generating the expectations creates code in a constructor like this: `() = ();`.
+Not sure what's going on there.
+    * `Microsoft.EntityFrameworkCore.Metadata.IMutableTrigger`
+* Looks like some code is getting the `CS1702` warning, can probably just suppress that.
+* `Refit.IApiResponse` is giving an error during a make build type.
+Looks like a property is marked with `[MemberNotNullWhen(false, nameof(Error))]`, which...I can't get my code gen tool to actually gen the mock code :(.
+So I'm not sure what's wrong.
+Well, it's because the property is returning `default!`, which is `false`, which causes the `CS8775` warning.
+Frankly, the easiest way to fix this is to put a `#pragma warning disable CS8775` around the member "return".
+There is also a `MemberNotNull` attribute, so I may want to "fix" that one as well.
+Whee.
+I think if I had `PragmaDisable(string[])` and `PragmaRestore(string[])` around the entire make creation with a known list of code, that'll do the trick.